Reduce Fleet Fuel Costs by up to 15% with our 4 Tips!

-If you operate a large, centrally-based fleet and buy commensurately large amounts of fuel, you have the option of buying wholesale fuel and running it out of your own fueling station.
+If you operate a large, centrally-based fleet and buy commensurately large amounts of fuel, you have the option of purchasing wholesale fuel and running it out of your own fueling station.
 However, if you run a small-medium sized fleet and your drivers buy fuel at the pump, you have the option to use a fuel card.

 A fuel card:

 Surprisingly, many fleets do not look at fuel consumption as a metric when choosing which fleet vehicle to purchase.
 A good place to begin is the official MPG figures provided by manufacturers; however there is debate on the validity of these figures, consumer reports state:

 “we’ve found that the figures for certain vehicles can be far higher than many drivers will actually get.
 The largest differences involve some of the most fuel-efficient cars, particularly hybrids”.